-Are there any outstanding achievements (e.g. high-impact research results, awards) by the proposed fellow on which you would like to further comment?
+Are there any outstanding achievements (e.g. high-impact research results, awards) by the proposed fellow?

-A Mitacs Elevate Fellowship is a comprehensive program with a range of components designed to provide advanced training to enhance the professional skills & research independence required for the fellow’s chosen career.
+A Mitacs Elevate Fellowship is a comprehensive program with a range of components designed to provide advanced training to enhance the professional and R&D management skills required for the fellow’s chosen career.
 As such, during the tenure of the award, the fellow is expected to:

 - Work with and receive mentorship from their academic supervisor at the university

-- Spend approximately 50% of the fellowship (exceptions with justification can be a minimum of 25%) working at the industry partner site on a research project of mutual interest
+- Spend approximately 50% of the fellowship working at the industry partner site on a research project of mutual interest

 - Work with Mitacs personnel to develop and implement a personalized training program to enhance their future career

-- Spend an average of two (2) days per month on training; coaching; and/or networking activities
+- Spend from one to two days per month on training and/or networking activities

 - Attend mandatory professional skills & R&D management training events facilitated by Mitacs and complete follow-up activities through the Elevate online learning portal

 - Participate in the Mitacs Ambassador program as appropriate